Decriminalization of sex work: Poverty

 In countries where sex work is a crime, encounters with law enforcement and the judicial system can cause great financial difficulty for sex workers.
 Frequent arrests and legal fines may accumulate over time, and because a fair share of sex workers come from impoverished backgrounds anyway, the toll can be immense.
 In Washington, D.C., for example, a sex worker's first offense will result in a fine for as much as $500.
 The financial impact can then magnify over time after an encounter with law enforcement.
-With a sex work offense on their record, sex workers may complicate (or completely bar them from) acquiring housing.
+Having a sex work offense on their record may complicate or completely prevent sex workers from acquiring housing.
 If a sex worker with a criminal record seeks employment in another industry, they may face discrimination or be disallowed from applying.
 55% of Black trans sex workers who participated in a 2015 survey reported being unemployed, while 40% of trans sex workers had experienced gender discrimination when seeking employment.